yusufcodes/react-study/README.md

 export default React.memo(cockpit);
 ```

-This creates a 'image' of the component, where it can see if the input changes for this component.
-Only when the input changes the method will allow for a render to happen.
+This creates an 'image' of the component, so that React see if the input (props) change for this component.
+Only when the input changes, the method will allow for a render to happen.
+This saves you from using the shouldComponentUpdate() method to compare every single prop / input you have to a component, checking them all at once for you.

 ### When should you optimize?

 The only time the above optimizations should be ran is when you have unrelated content causing re-renders to a different component where it isn't needed.

+**Example**: We wouldn't want to re-render some list at the bottom of a page when we only want to update the header of the page.

 ### PureComponents instead of shouldComponentUpdate

-PureComponent is a different type of Component, where it will, by default, check if **any** prop is changed before attempting to re-render.
+PureComponent is a different **type** of Component, where it will, by default, check if **any** prop is changed before attempting to re-render.
 It effectively has the checks you should do in shouldComponentUpdate, where you compare old props to new props, already.
 All you need to do is import PureComponent and extend from this class rather than the usual Component class.

 ### How React Updates the DOM